 |Vaccination / Manufacturer

 ||Site / Route|

-SMQs:, Torsade de pointes/QT prolongation (broad), Acute pancreatitis (broad), Hyperglycaemia/new onset diabetes mellitus (broad), Neuroleptic malignant syndrome (broad), Anticholinergic syndrome (broad), Arrhythmia related investigations, signs and symptoms (broad), Shock-associated circulatory or cardiac conditions (excl torsade de pointes) (narrow), Embolic and thrombotic events, venous (narrow), Acute central respiratory depression (broad), Pulmonary hypertension (broad), Gastrointestinal nonspecific symptoms and therapeutic procedures (narrow), Vestibular disorders (broad), Hypotonic-hyporesponsive episode (broad), Respiratory failure (broad), Hypoglycaemia (broad), Dehydration (broad), Hypokalaemia (broad)
+SMQs:, Torsade de pointes/QT prolongation (broad), Anaphylactic reaction (broad), Angioedema (broad), Neuroleptic malignant syndrome (broad), Arrhythmia related investigations, signs and symptoms (broad), Shock-associated circulatory or cardiac conditions (excl torsade de pointes) (narrow), Embolic and thrombotic events, venous (narrow), Acute central respiratory depression (broad), Pulmonary hypertension (broad), Gastrointestinal nonspecific symptoms and therapeutic procedures (broad), Cardiomyopathy (broad), Hypotonic-hyporesponsive episode (broad), Respiratory failure (broad), Hypoglycaemia (broad), Dehydration (broad), Hypokalaemia (broad)

 Life Threatening?
 No